What if I told you that finding ways to get more done is not only possible but can also help your business thrive?

 - What do I need to learn right now?

-- What will help me earn more money, reach more people, or otherwise grow my business?
+- What will help me increase revenue, become more visible, or grow my business another way?

 Then look at your master list of resources and map out a high-level plan.
 Don’t feel like you have to complete a whole course in order or read a book from front to back.
-Pick out the pieces you need right now.
+Instead, pick out the pieces you need right now.

-Once you have your high-level plan mapped out, add the detail into your 90-day plan.
+Once you have your high-level plan mapped out, add the detail to your 90-day plan.

-Step 1: Determine exactly what your market wants and needs
+Step 1: Identify what your target market wants and needs

 Great places to learn about your market include: